 The No Project Alternative would require the construction of two 12 kV distribution lines (each approximately 9 miles in length) at Maraschino Substation.
-As the location of these ROWs is unknown, it is possible that corona noise associated with these new 12 kV lines could impact sensitive receptors.
-While the corona noise associated with a 12 kV line would be minimal, it would be a permanent noise source over existing conditions.
-Furthermore, as the line between Maraschino and Banning Substations is used as the emergency line to Maraschino Substation, current only flows through the line when it is needed to serve loads.
+The line between Maraschino and Banning Substations would continue to be used as the emergency line to Maraschino Substation, where current only flows through the line when it is needed to serve loads.
 In the event the Proposed Project or an alternative to the Proposed Project would not occur, the existing single-circuit 115 kV line along this segment would have to carry load at all times.
-Therefore, the No Project Alternative would introduce a permanently load carrying line and regular corona discharge noise to residential receptors along this segment not currently exposed to regular corona noise.
-Therefore, the No Project Alternative would result in a new permanent source of corona noise to receptors and is considered a significant unavoidable (Class I) impact of the No Project Alternative.
+The existing 115 kV line currently emits corona discharge noise as described above, and presented in Figure D.9-3, which is below existing noise levels in the project area.
+The corona noise associated with the required new 12 kV distribution lines would be well below that calculated for the 115 kV line and insignificant.
+Therefore, receptors along this segment would not be exposed to a permanent increase in ambient noise levels resulting from corona noise over existing conditions.
+Therefore, the No Project Alternative would not result in any significant new permanent source of corona noise to receptors and is considered a less than significant (Class III) impact of the No Project Alternative.